-Under the underwriting agreement, which is filed as an exhibit to the registration statement relating to this prospectus, each of the underwriters named below for whom Lehman Brothers Inc., Salomon Smith Barney Inc., Robertson Stephens, Inc., UBS Warburg LLC and U.S. Bancorp Piper Jaffray Inc., are acting as representatives, has agreed to purchase from us, on a firm commitment basis, subject only to the conditions contained in the underwriting agreement the respective number of shares of common stock shown opposite its name below:
+Under the underwriting agreement, which is filed as an exhibit to the registration statement relating to this prospectus, each of the underwriters named below, for whom Lehman Brothers Inc., J.P.
+Morgan Securities Inc., U.S. Bancorp Piper Jaffray Inc. and Morgan Keegan & Company, Inc., are acting as representatives, has severally agreed to purchase from us, on a firm commitment basis, subject only to the conditions contained in the underwriting agreement, the respective number of shares of common stock shown opposite its name below:

 Underwriters Number of Shares

 Lehman Brothers Inc.

-Salomon Smith Barney Inc.

-Robertson Stephens, Inc.

-UBS Warburg LLC
+J.P.
+Morgan Securities Inc.

-U.S. Bancorp Piper Jaffray, Inc.
+U.S. Bancorp Piper Jaffray Inc.

+Morgan Keegan & Company, Inc.

-Total 4,500,000
+Total

-The underwriting agreement provides that the underwriters' obligations to purchase our common stock depends on the satisfaction of the conditions contained in the underwriting agreement, which includes:
+The underwriting agreement provides that the underwriters' obligations to purchase our common stock depends on the satisfaction of the conditions contained in the underwriting agreement, which include: